-Since 2002, Hugo the Cate is professor of Clinical Thrombosis and Hemostasis at the Cardiovascular Research Institute (CARIM), University Medical Center Maastricht.
+Since 2002, Hugo ten Cate is professor of Clinical Thrombosis and Hemostasis at the Cardiovascular Research Institute (CARIM), University Medical Center Maastricht.
 He previously worked at the University of Amsterdam and as a researcher at Harvard Medical School.
-Nationally and internationally he is one of the most productive and successful scientists in the field of Hemostaseology which is shown in more than 200 articles published in leading journals.
-In Mainz he will establish a research group and continue his experimental and translational studies with colleagues and young scientists of the CTH.
+Nationally and internationally, he is one of the most productive and successful scientists in the field of Hemostaseology, which is shown in more than 200 articles published in leading journals.
+In Mainz, he will establish a research group and continue his experimental and translational studies with colleagues and young scientists of the CTH.

 Dr. Stepan Gambaryan is currently Professor of Cytology and Histology, Biological faculty, of S. Petersburg State University (Russia) and Scientist at the Sechenov Institute of Evolutionary Physiology and Biochemistry, Russian Academy of Sciences, S. Petersburg, Russia.
 Previously, he worked for 20 years with Dr. Suzanne Lohmann and Professor Ulrich Walter as invited research scientist of the SFB 355 “Heart failure” (1993-2014) and SFB688 “Cardiovascular cell-cell interactions” (2006-2013) at the Institute of Clinical Biochemistry and Pathobiochemistry, University of Wurzburg, Germany.
 His main areas of research are the mechanisms of action of NO, cGMP, cAMP and their interactions with other intracellular pathways in cardiovascular cells.
 He has published more than 100 articles in this area.
 As Guest Scientist in Mainz since September 2015, Dr. Gambaryan joined the team of PD Dr. Kerstin Jurk and Prof. Ulrich Walter to study the interaction of platelet stimulatory and inhibitory pathways at the level of phosphoproteomics.
 In particular, the interaction of important platelet adhesion receptors and cAMP/cGMP signaling will be studied.